- The Fiscal

 The amount that the federal government spends on healthcare can rise due to a number of factors.
 Evaluating additional cost growth helps economists and policymakers isolate how much of the growth in healthcare spending is due to rising healthcare costs as opposed to other factors.
 For instance, part of the growth in federal healthcare spending is due to the aging of the population, which increases enrollment in programs such as Medicare.
 At the same time, spending may also grow due to the general growth in the economy, because as economic output rises, so too may the cost of healthcare.
 Additional cost growth captures the growth in healthcare spending above and beyond what is already accounted for by demographic changes and the growth in the economy.
 More explicitly defined, additional cost growth is the rate at which healthcare costs per person, adjusted for demographic changes, outpaces the growth in GDP per person.

 Additional cost growth has varied considerably over the past 45 years, according to data from the Centers for Medicare & Medicaid Services.
-Spurred by high healthcare costs stemming from factors such as innovations in medical technology and rising prices, additional cost growth was the highest in the 1980s, averaging 3.2 percentage points during that decade.
-Such cost growth was the lowest in the periods from 1995–2000 and 2010–2015, with healthcare costs per capita (adjusted for demographic effects) growing at about the same rate as GDP.
-Additional cost growth has since widened to 2.6 percentage points from 2015–2020, primarily due to the growth in healthcare costs throughout the first year of the pandemic.
+Spurred by high healthcare costs stemming from factors such as innovations in medical technology and rising prices, additional cost growth was the highest in the 1980s, averaging 3.0 percentage points during that decade There was no additional cost growth from 1995–2000 and 2010–2015 because the economy grew faster than healthcare costs per capita (adjusted for demographic effects).
+Additional cost growth has since grown to 0.3 percentage points from 2015–2021, primarily due to the growth in healthcare costs throughout the first year of the pandemic.

 Additional cost growth is projected to occur across most areas of the U.S. healthcare system, including federal programs such as Medicare and Medicaid.
-Because nearly 36 percent of healthcare spending is financed through such programs, additional cost growth will have important spending ramifications for the federal government.
-Over the next 30 years, federal spending on healthcare (not including offsetting receipts of premiums) is projected to climb from 6.6 percent of GDP in 2022 to 10.3 percent in 2052.
+Because 43 percent of healthcare spending was financed through such programs in 2021, additional cost growth will have important spending ramifications for the federal government.
+Over the next 30 years, federal spending on healthcare (not including offsetting receipts of premiums) is projected to climb from 6.5 percent of GDP in 2023 to 10.1 percent in 2053.
 According to the Congressional Budget Office (CBO), about two-thirds of that growth is due to additional cost growth.

 If healthcare costs continue to rise at their current levels, they will impose a financial burden on Americans and exacerbate the nation’s fiscal outlook.
 The U.S. healthcare system is expensive and complex, so tackling the nation’s exorbitant healthcare costs will likely require enacting broad-based reforms or involve implementing numerous solutions.
 To that end, a number of broad strategies have been proposed, including, but not limited to: